Eshan-Akash/JS-Assignment/README.md

 # JS-Assignment-1
 This is an assignment for the Blockchain course.
-This repo contains solution to 3 proble statement
+This repository contains the solution to 3 problem statements
 1. Write a program to find whether a given year is a leap year or not.

 2. Write a JavaScript program to convert temperatures to and from Celsius,